juanE98/juanE98.github.io/README.md

 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-- Add the `--host 0.0.0.0` to serve it in your local network.
+- Add the `--host 0.0.0.0` to host it in your local network.

 ## Build

-Run `ng build` to build the project.
+- Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Deployment